ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ### Adding a Mapping to the Behavior Definition

 With the current behavior implementation, the app has a number of problems.
-Certain operations like deleting a rating lead to error messages.
+Certain operations, like deleting a rating, lead to error messages.
 The most severe error is that the creation of new entries results in corrupted data.
 When creating a new product, the product Id is not stored.
 As the product ID is the primary key, only one new product can be created.

-The reason for this error is, that a mapping of the field name of the database tables was added to CDS entities.
+The reason for this error is that a mapping of the field names of the database tables was added to CDS entities.
 Consider, for example, the entity `Z_I_Product`.
 The field `product_id` is renamed to `ProductId`, and the field `product_desc` to `ProductDescription`.

 ```abap